ARE YOU MISTYPED?

 The tertiary function presents with little of the baggage attending the auxiliary.
 Most people, by adulthood, are aware of how they prefer to play, as well as how they self-soothe . . . and self-sabotage.
 These are areas the tertiary function governs.
 If emphasis on the auxiliary function proves less than fruitful, the third function in the stack is almost always a dead giveaway as to type.
 While both Fe-doms vent verbally amongst intimates to de-stress, the ways ENFJs versus ESFJs play and spin out differs.

-The ENFJ’s tertiary function is Se (Extraverted Sensing.)
-This means, when they are relaxed and carefree, ENFJs prefer to blow off steam in a very physical way.
+An ENFJ’s tertiary function is Se (Extraverted Sensing.)
+This means, when relaxed and carefree, ENFJs prefer to blow off steam in a very physical way.
 This is reflected in statistics reporting ENFJs being the type most likely to respond healthfully to stress by exercising, as well as being the most regular exercisers of all sixteen types.
-Whether it’s hiking, biking, trail running, climbing Kilimanjaro . . . or getting massage and enjoying fine wine and cuisine, ENFJ’s play in a sensory fashion.
+Whether it’s hiking, biking, trail running, climbing Kilimanjaro . . . or getting massage and enjoying fine wine and cuisine, ENFJs play in a sensory fashion.

-In times of stress, ENFJS should lean on the sensory pleasure they experience from outdoors and exercise to clear their heads in a healthy way.
-When it comes to writing projects, ENFJ writers do best when they find ways to bring sensory elements into their writing practice to make their work more like play.
+In times of stress, ENFJs should lean on the sensory pleasure they experience from outdoors and exercise to clear their heads in a healthy way.
+When it comes to writing projects, ENFJ writers do best when they find ways to bring sensory elements into their writing practice to make their work more like play and find effective routes to the subconscious.

 All those things the ENFJ does for fun?
 ESFJs do these as part of their “job” . . . of being ESFJs.
 An ENFJ exercises as a hobby; an ESFJ will admit to regular exercise to stay in shape or check it off a list.